 - Be provided a comfortable space to pump milk

-- Be excused from class due to pregnancy-related appointments (pre-natal, give birth, have an abortion, attend a pre-natal visit, or be on doctor ordered bed rest)
+- Be excused from class due to pregnancy-related appointments (pre-natal, give birth, have an abortion or be on doctor-ordered bed rest)

-- Not have excused absences count against their grade
+- Not have excused absences count against your grades

 - Be provided the opportunity to make up missed work from excused absences

-- Not be harassed as a result of a pregnancy
+- Not be harassed as the result of pregnancy

-Contact Disability Support Services for access to the family rooms or other suitable location to pump milk in private.
+Gateway has designated private rooms for personal use, including lactation (breast pumping).
 Under Wisconsin law, women may breastfeed their child in any area where the general public is allowed to go.
 Learn more information on your rights to breastfeed in public.

-- The DSS instructor will guide the student in obtaining the appropriate medical documentation of their condition and the medical basis for accommodation.
+- The Title IX Pregnant and Parenting program will guide the student in obtaining appropriate medical documentation of their condition and the medical basis for accommodations.
 Accommodations are implemented based on what is determined by the medical provider.

-- The DSS instructor will work with the student and his/her instructors to implement the accommodations.
+- The Title IX Pregnant and Parenting program will work with the student and his/her instructors to implement the accommodations.

-The student is ultimately responsible for obtaining the appropriate medical documentation.
-Your DSS instructor will help guide you through the process and answer all of your questions.
+- The student is ultimately responsible for obtaining the appropriate medical documentation.
+The Title IX Pregnant and Parenting program will help guide you through the process and answer all of your questions.